Should You Accept a Settlement Agreement or Claim Unfair Dismissal?

 How likely is it that an unfair dismissal claim will succeed?

 Any litigation is uncertain.
-Neither party can be completely sure of success.
+Neither party can be entirely sure of success.

-In order to win an unfair dismissal claim, you will need to show that your employer acted unfairly in deciding to dismiss you.
+To win an unfair dismissal claim, you must show that your employer acted unfairly in dismissing you.

 For example:

 You should seek legal advice on your situation.
-Your solicitor will advise you how likely it is that a tribunal will find that your dismissal was unfair.
+Your solicitor will advise you on how likely a tribunal is to find that your dismissal was unfair.

 How much compensation would you receive if your unfair dismissal claim succeeded?